Flood Grant Funding Update – July

-The Wildlife Heroes Project has begun awarding emergency flood grants to wildlife groups in NSW following the devastating floods earlier this year.
-The first three emergency flood recover grants have been awarded with more in the final stages of assessment.
+The Wildlife Heroes Project began awarding emergency flood grants to wildlife groups in NSW following the devastating floods earlier this year.
+The first three emergency flood recover grants were awarded in June 2022 with more in the final stages of assessment.

 The overall purpose of the 2022 NSW Flood Emergency grant program is to support wildlife rehabilitation groups and the community to: